Welcome to Year 5!

-Spring 1 - Who are the rogues?The children understood that the choices people make in life will impact upon other people’s views of them.
+At the end of this project, children understood that the choices people make in life will impact upon other people’s views of them.
+They explored and asked questions throughout the topic about the perceptions they make and hold of others.
 English was the lead subject and was driven by narratives and performance poetry, building upon the children’s skills of intonation, tone, volume and increasing fluency, when reading aloud.
-We explored wax resist in art, using different materials and created a scene from ‘The Highwayman’ as well as making a tie dye backdrop, which was be on display during our end of topic performance.
-Through narratives, the children looked at the perceptions of the pirates including extracts from literature and film.
+We explored wax resist in art, using different materials and created a scene from ‘The Highwayman’ as well as making a tie dye backdrop, which was on display during our end of topic performance.
+RRE was the basis for discussions around different images of people and what these represent.
+Through narratives, the children looked at the perceptions of the pirates, including extracts from literature and film.
+This was an opportunity to build upon the narrative writing skills the children began in Autumn 1.
 To conclude this topic, the children performed a chosen piece of learning to an audience of parents, illustrating the importance of perception.

+The UN Convention on the Rights of the Child sets out the rights that all children should have available to them.
 In this topic, children were given the opportunity to explore how children’s rights have developed from Victorian Britain to Britain today, exploring the classic and visual texts of Oliver Twist.
 Children explored how, as the Victorian period developed, the lives of children improved and began to change, paving the way for modern childhood today.
 Essentially, learners developed their understanding of their rights and responsibilities, while exploring how social changes - through history - led to the development of these rights in our society.
-Over the term, children collected evidence about the rights that Oliver has lost.
-They used this information to create non-linear PowerPoints to showcase their arguments about the treatment of Oliver.
-After a vote to choose the most successful PowerPoints, the winning selections were presented to the whole year group to generate a debate over Oliver’s treatment.
+Over the term, children collected evidence about the rights that Oliver lost.
+They used this information to create a presentation to showcase their arguments about the treatment of Oliver.

 "Education should prepare children to live responsibly and peacefully in a free society."
 Article 29, UNCRC